Newsflash: Pope says sex is ‘a gift from God’

-In his latest document, Amoris Laetitia (The Joy of Love), Pope Francis writes extensively about many aspects of marriage and family life.
-In amongst a lengthy and rich document is a section that is dedicated to affirming the sexual relationship of the married couple as good and holy.
+In Amoris Laetitia (The Joy of Love), Pope Francis writes extensively about many aspects of marriage and family life.
+In it is a section that is dedicated to affirming the sexual relationship of the married couple as good and holy.

 This has a message for all of us in the Church.

 For those of us who swim in a theological sea, it’s good to be reminded of these earthy truths.
-It can be too easy for us to get caught up in lofty ideals that lose sight of carnal reality of the couples’ sacrament and we must guard against the over-spiritualisation of the sexual exchange, which can tend to view deep emotion and passion as dangerous or even antithetical to the pursuit of holiness.
+It can be too easy for us to get caught up in lofty ideals that lose sight of carnal reality of the couples’ sacrament.
+We must guard against the over-spiritualisation of the sexual exchange, which can tend to view deep emotion and passion as dangerous or even antithetical to the pursuit of holiness.

 The Pope says sex is truly “a marvellous gift”.
 For we who live in the secular culture where the only messages about the Catholic Church are mediated in mainly negative soundbites via the mass media, this is indeed a good news story!